 Packing Suggestions for winter travel or Expeditions

-2 pair of Icebreaker leggings – Our cold weather travel layers consist of Merino Wool layers – tops and bottoms.
-You can buy Icebreaker SportCheck.
-It’s more expensive than other brands, but you will have it for years.
-It’s wicks away moisture and it is odour resistant.
-With this high quality wool, we can do 10 day to 2 week trips (with no shower) using only two sets of our merino wool base layers (wool usually makes me itchy, but not this stuff) and they worked like a charm.
-Icebreaker is made of Merino Wool from New Zealand and you can wear it day in day out without odour.
+Icebreaker may be more expensive than other brands, but you will have it for years.
+It wicks away moisture and it is odor resistant.
+With this high-quality wool, we can do 10 days to 2-week trips (with no shower) using only two sets of our merino wool base layers (wool usually makes me itchy, but not this stuff) and they worked like a charm.
+Icebreaker is made of Merino Wool from New Zealand and you can wear it day in day out without odor.

-- We bought the 260 weight for extreme cold temperature.
+- We bought the 260 weight for extremely cold temperatures.

-- Icebreaker recently supplied us with the Sprite Ultralight 150 which is an excellent addition to our gear list for weather that is not so cold.
+- Sprite Ultralight 175 is an excellent addition to our gear list for weather that is not so cold.
 It will wick away moisture if we are Ice Climbing or skiing, but keep us warm too.